pine3ree/pine3ree-db/README.md

 # P3\Db

-A tiny PDO database abstraction layer wrapper - WIP
+A tiny PDO database abstraction layer - WIP

 ## TODO

 - Separate tests into unit-testing and integration tests.
 Add integration tests
-- Decide on OCI driver identifier quoting
-- Move to a SQL-building methods using a params-collector instance?
+- Move to SQL-building methods using a params-collector instance (ver.2.x)